 Step 3: Develop a Robust Methodology

-The methodology section outlines how you plan to achieve your research objectives.
+The methodology section outlines how you plan to achieve the research objectives.
 Describe your research design, data collection methods, analysis plans, and any tools or technologies you will use.
-Be detailed in explaining why you have chosen these methods and how they are suited to your research question.
-Address potential challenges and how you plan to overcome them.

 Step 4: Present a Realistic Budget and Timeline

 Funding bodies need to know that their investment is being used efficiently.
 Prepare a detailed budget that covers all necessary expenses, including equipment, personnel, travel, and overheads.
-Justify each expense and demonstrate cost-effectiveness without compromising the quality of your research.
+Justify each expense and demonstrate cost‑effectiveness without compromising quality.

 Alongside the budget, provide a realistic timeline for your project.
 Break down the project into phases, and assign deadlines to each phase.
 This shows funders that you have carefully planned your research and are committed to completing it within a reasonable timeframe.